NUPLAZID is an FDA-approved treatment for hallucinations and delusions associated with Parkinson's disease psychosis.

 WARNING: INCREASED RISK OF DEATH IN ELDERLY PATIENTS WITH DEMENTIA–RELATED PSYCHOSIS

 Medicines like NUPLAZID can raise the risk of death in elderly people who have lost touch with reality (psychosis) due to confusion and memory loss (dementia).

 NUPLAZID is not approved for the treatment of patients with dementia-related psychosis unrelated to the hallucinations and delusions associated with Parkinson’s disease psychosis.

 - Do not take NUPLAZID if you have had an allergic reaction to any of the ingredients in NUPLAZID.
 Allergic reactions have included rash, hives, swelling of the tongue, mouth, lips, or face, throat tightness, and shortness of breath.

 QT Interval Prolongation: NUPLAZID may increase the risk of changes to your heart rhythm.
 This risk may increase if NUPLAZID is taken with certain other medications known to prolong the QT interval.
 Tell your healthcare provider about all the medicines you take or have recently taken.

 Do not take NUPLAZID if you have certain heart conditions that change your heart rhythm.
-It is important to talk to your healthcare provider about the possible side effect of changes to your heart rhythm.
+It is important to talk to your healthcare provider about this possible side effect.
 Call your healthcare provider if you feel a change in your heartbeat.

 Dosage and Administration

-The recommended dose of NUPLAZID is 34 mg once per day, taken as two 17-mg tablets.
+The recommended dose of NUPLAZID is one 34 mg capsule once per day, taken by mouth.

-Please see full Prescribing Information including Boxed WARNING.
+Please read the full Prescribing Information, including Boxed WARNING.